galaxyproject/admin-training/README.md

 ## Schedule

 A tentative schedule is now available [here](https://github.com/orgs/galaxyproject/projects/73).
-Get a sneak peek at the topics that will be covered during this intensive training program. _Timetable with sessions and material is being continuously updated. **This is NOT final**._
+Get a sneak peek at the topics that will be covered during this intensive training program. _Timetable with sessions and material is being continuously adjusted._

 ### Instructors